 As far as other cosmetic industry stats related to ingredients were concerned, active ingredients were worth $2.7 billion, and processing aids were worth $4 billion.
-All of the aforementioned ingredients were worth less in 2013 and experienced a significant growth in the following five years.
+As mentioned earlier, all of the ingredients were worth less in 2013 and experienced significant growth in the following five years.

 9. The organic product market was expected to reach $13.2 billion by 2018.

-That’s an impressive number, but due to the growing popularity of organic products for personal care, it was expected for the market to grow by 9.6% by 2018.
+That’s an impressive number, but due to the growing popularity of organic products for personal care, it was expected that the market would grow by 9.6% by 2018.
 The estimated organic cosmetic industry growth for the US market was expected to be 10% from 2012 to 2018, keeping it in line with the global demand.